Config#

 • wire stream targets and same-GPU stream fast paths

 Serving uses MultiProcessPipelineRunner for both single-process and multi-process topologies.
-Runtime prep first resolves GPU placement, then process topology:
+Runtime prep compiles the logical process plan first, expands process replicas, then resolves GPU placement, and finally builds the physical process topology:

 • every non-TP stage must declare process explicitly — there is no implicit default.
-Configs saved before this refactor are not auto-migrated: set process="pipeline" on every non-TP stage to recover the historical single-process behavior, or use any other shared/distinct process name to opt into the declarative multi-stage-per-process layout;
+Configs saved before this refactor are not auto-migrated: set process="pipeline" on every non-TP stage to recover the historical single-process behavior, or use any other shared/distinct process name to opt into the declarative multi-stage-per-process layout.
+See Process Topology Migration for replacements for the removed CLI and config entries;

 • explicit stage.process groups non-TP stages declaratively.

 A process group may contain CPU stages and stages on at most one GPU.
-Multiple process groups may share the same GPU only when GPU-stage memory budgets are explicit and fit the configured placement limit.
+When require_memory_fraction_for_colocation is enabled, multiple process groups may share the same GPU only when GPU-stage memory budgets are explicit.
+Disabling that requirement permits missing budgets; any budgets that are provided must still fit the configured placement limit.

 pipeline/